ajbowen249/nvm/nvmCore/README.md

 i8-5
 ```

 Instructions that use registers take an entire byte to refer to them.
-The first bit is currently reserved, and should always be `0`.
+The first bit flags wether a register is gereal-purpose, or a system register (stack pointer, etc.).
 The next three bits are the type, and the final four bytes are the register index.
 Type codes are as follows:
 ```
 i8:   000
 ui8:  001